shabucoder/Sentence-Transformers/README.md

    - To run the entire notebook at once, navigate to the top menu and select **"Runtime" > "Run all"**.

 ## Or else
-- You can download the Zip File and Upload into google colab and compile each file correspondingly and Follow 5th Step from above to compile file as per your wish
+- You can download the Zip file from Github and Upload into google colab and compile each file correspondingly, Follow 5th Step from above to compile file as per your wish